 Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
-For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency.
-For all other foreign languages, the requirement is waived but no credit is earned by demonstrating an equivalent proficiency.
+This requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Credit by Examination test.